alma/alma-woocommerce-gateway/readme.txt

   (i.e. Alma cannot be used to sell/buy virtual/downloadable products such as gift cards, subscriptions, ...)

 = 1.0.1 =
-Let's start following semver.

 * Switches logo file to SVG
 * Uses latest Eligibility check behaviour to remove one extra call to the API
 * Adds User-Agent string containing the module's version, WordPress version, WooCommerce, PHP client and PHP versions, to all requests going to Alma's API.
 * Adds support for Alma's IPN callback mechanism

 = 1.0.0 =
-This version evolved for a while without any version bump 🤷‍♂️ Features in the latest push to this release:

 * Module can be configured in Test and Live mode; Test mode only shows Alma's payment method to visitors who are also administrators of the shop
 * A message displays below the cart to indicate whether the purchase is eligible to monthly installments
 * The module adds a payment method to the checkout, which redirects the user to Alma's payment page.
-If everything goes right (i.e. Customer doesn't cancel, pays the right amount, ... ), the order is validated upon customer return.